ppkantorski/Ultrahand-Overlay/README.md

 To use Ultrahand, follow these steps:

+1. Download `ovlmenu.ovl` and place it within `/switch/.overlays/`.
+(Tesla Menu will be overwritten.)
-1. Create a directory named ultrahand in the config root folder on your SD card.
+2. After installing Ultrahand Overlay, a new folder named `ultrahand` will be created within the config root folder on your SD card (`/config/ultrahand/`) along with a config.ini file containing various Ultrahand settings.
+3. Launch `Ultrahand` similarly to `Tesla Menu` with your specified hotkey.
+A new folder will be made `/switch/.packages/` containing your base commands in the root config.ini file.
-2. Place the config.ini package file in the ultrahand directory (or sub-directory).
-This package file contains the configuration options for Ultrahand.
+4. Place your custom config.ini package in the ultrahand package directory (`/switch/.packages/YOUR_PACKAGE/`).
+This package file contains the commands for your Ultrahand package.
-3. Your commands will show up on the Tesla menu within the Ultrahand overlay.
+5. Your commands will show up on the packages menu within Ultrahand.
 You can click A to execute any command as well as click X to view the indivicual command lines written in the ini for execution.

 ## Contributing